 What are Trubiotics?

 Trubiotics: A tasty way to support your gut health!
-These chewable tablets come packed with two superstar probiotic strains: Lactobacillus acidophilus LA-5 and Bifidobacterium animalis BB-12.
+These chewable tablets deliver two powerful probiotic strains, Lactobacillus acidophilus LA-5 and Bifidobacterium animalis BB-12.
 They work by introducing good bacteria to your gut, which can help with digestion and keep your immune system strong.

-But that’s not all!
 Trubiotics also include prebiotics, a special kind of fiber that acts like food for your probiotics, helping them thrive.
-Inulin, a prebiotic derived from chicory root, is the secret ingredient in Trubiotics.
+Trubiotics contains a key ingredient: inulin, a prebiotic sourced from chicory root.
 Prebiotics offer additional benefits like smoother digestion, potentially lower cholesterol, and reduced inflammation.

 TruBiotics Probiotics